codiga/doc.codiga.io/docs/rosie/tutorials/pattern.md

 This checks works on all Python file except test files (e.g. the ones starting with `test_` or ending with `_test.py`).

+To make a rule, we need to go through the following steps:

+- Create a rulseset
+- Create a rule
+- Write the rule
+- Add some tests

+Each section gives a walkthrough step by step.

 ## Step 1: Create a ruleset

 :::warning